wp-plugins/hits-ie6-pngfix/readme.txt

 This section describes how to install the plugin and get it working.

 1. Upload folder `hits-ie6-pngfix` to the `/wp-content/plugins/` directory
+1. Set the `/hits-ie6-pngfix/hits-pngfix.properties` file to be writeable by the web server.
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Optionally select the PNG Fix method you wish to use
 1. Test and enjoy!